Treating High Blood Pressure with Functional Medicine

 There is no single cause for high blood pressure, instead there are many different factors that can contribute.
 These include:

-· Smoking – smoking raises heart rate, constricts blood vessels.
-It also accelerates the build up of fatty deposit in the arteries and the hardening of blood vessel walls.
+- Smoking – smoking raises the heart rate, constricts blood vessels.
+It also accelerates the build-up of fatty deposit in the arteries and the hardening of blood vessel walls.

-· Drinking alcohol – drinking alcohol regularly can lead to blood pressure increases over time.
-In addition most alcoholic drinks contain a lots of calories and can contribute to increasing body weight
+- Drinking alcohol – drinking alcohol regularly can lead to blood pressure increases over time.
+In addition, most alcoholic drinks contain a lot of calories and can contribute to increased body weight

-Instead of treating symptoms, the functional medicine approach to high blood pressure addresses the actual causes for lasting health.
+Instead of treating symptoms, the functional medicine approach to high blood pressure addresses the actual causes of lasting health.